183h/SODA/README.md

 `pip install -e .`

-Afterwards it can be run in terminal via `$ soda`.
+Afterwards it can be run in terminal via:

+`$ soda`